-Total selling, general and administrative expenses were 2% lower in fiscal year 2018 compared to fiscal year 2017.
+Total selling, general and administrative expenses were 1% lower in fiscal year 2019 compared to fiscal year 2018.
 The discussions of each segment's operating income below describe the changes in selling, general and administrative expenses that were allocated to that segment, particularly lower advertising expense in the Retail and Wholesale Products Group.
-The remaining unallocated corporate expenses in fiscal year 2018 included higher expenditures for outside legal fees associated with ongoing litigation (see Item 3 "Legal Proceedings"), for the implementation of our new enterprise resource planning software and for research and development.
-These higher corporate expenses.
-In addition, the estimated annual incentive bonus accrual for fiscal year-end 2018 was higher compared to fiscal year-end 2017.
+The remaining unallocated corporate expenses in fiscal year 2019 included a lower estimated annual incentive bonus accrual for fiscal year-end 2019 compared to fiscal year-end 2018.
 The incentive bonus accrual was based on actual financial results achieved for the fiscal year and discretion by our Chief Executive Officer, in accordance with the incentive plan's provisions.
+The lower bonus expense was partially offset by higher costs related to the new ERP system implementation and costs associated with executive personnel changes.